-Ramadan is approaching, meaning that Muslims around the globe will be doing all they can to prepare for this blessed month.
+Ramadan is approaching, meaning that Muslims around the globe will be searching for how to prepare for Ramadan.

 Of course, Ramadan includes fasting, meaning a lot of Ramadan preparation will revolve around equipping your body to do so.
 Despite this, Ramadan isn’t solely about fasting, meaning that preparing for Ramadan doesn’t only involve getting yourself ready for the fast.
 In fact, good deeds are a very important factor of Ramadan and should also be considered during the build-up.